geovedi/book-notes/2016/chaos-monkeys.notes.md

   - The stock opened at $42 and closed at $38.37, a move that confounded typical expectations.
   - The success of this departure from the norm is attributed to strategic decisions made on the Facebook side.
 - Inside Look at Facebook's IPO Process
-  - The inner workings of Facebook's IPO negotiations are considered beyond the narrator's knowledge.
+  - The inner workings of Facebook's IPO negotiations are considered beyond Antonio's knowledge.
   - David Ebersman, Facebook's CFO, is credited for securing a high and fair offering price.
   - Facebook's approach to the IPO process is commended, resulting in a successful outcome and financial gain for the company.
 - Impact on Facebook and Employees